intel/platform-aware-scheduling/telemetry-aware-scheduling/README.md

 Telemetry Aware Scheduling uses go modules.
 It requires Go 1.16+ with modules enabled in order to build.
 TAS has been tested with Kubernetes 1.20+.
 TAS was tested on Intel® Server Board S2600WF-Based Systems (Wolf Pass).
 A yaml file for TAS is contained in the deploy folder along with its service and RBAC roles and permissions.

-**Note:** If run without the unsafe flag ([described in the table below](#tas-scheduler-extender)) a secret called extender-secret will need to be created with the cert and key for the TLS endpoint.
+A secret called extender-secret will need to be created with the cert and key for the TLS endpoint.
 TAS will not deploy if there is no secret available with the given deployment file.

-A secret can be created with:
+The secret can be created with:

 ``
 kubectl create secret tls extender-secret --cert /etc/kubernetes/<PATH_TO_CERT> --key /etc/kubernetes/<PATH_TO_KEY>